Published 2013-06-03.

 WriteOnce Immutable Type

-One of the main concepts behind Scala futures is a write-once variable that can store one of two types of information: a parametric value or a Throwable
+One of the main concepts behind Scala futures is a write-once variable that can store one of two types of information: a parametric value or a Throwable.

-class that is faithful to the documented behavior of Future
+I’ve defined the WriteOnce class that is faithful to the documented behavior of Futures and Promises.

-The following code is provided in TinyFuture.scala
+The following code is provided in TinyFuture.scala and is defined in a TinyFuture object.

-If you need some help remembering what the exists
+If you need some help remembering what the exists combinator does,

 review the Combinators lecture which was presented earlier in this course.

-class WriteOnce[T] { private var value: Option[Try[T]] = None
+private var value: Option[Try[T]] = None

 def isCompleted = value.isDefined